Posted on behalf of Stephens, Anderson & Cummings on Apr 02, 2015 in Product Liability

 Stryker Injury Attorney

 Dangerous medical devices harm people like you every day, and we understand the importance of results.
 Our law firm is proud to fight for the rights of Texans and Oklahomans against companies who have manufactured these defective hip implants.
-We will use our resources and knowledge to build a strong case in your favor, and that will help you obtain the MAXIMUM amount of compensation you deserve for your pain and suffering.
+A personal injury lawyer from our firm will use our resources and knowledge to build a strong case in your favor, and that will help you obtain the MAXIMUM amount of compensation you deserve for your pain and suffering.